-- Table 3 above sets out how the Council will finance its capital expenditure (Table1).
+- 5.15 Table 3 above sets out how the Council will finance its capital expenditure (Table1).
 These capital plans provide a guide to the borrowing need of the Council, essentially the longer-term cash flow planning to ensure the Council can meet its capital spending obligations.
 The management of longer-term cash may involve long or short-term loans, or using cash flow surpluses, and on occasion any debt previously drawn may be restructured to meet Council risk or cost objectives. - 5.16 In planning for long term capital investment it is essential the long-term revenue financing cost is affordable.
 Any long-term investment is paid over the life of the asset.
-It is essential the Council is able to meet the costs of borrowing and minimum revenue provision (MRP) over the life of the asset. - 5.17 Debt is only a temporary source of finance, since loans and leases must be repaid, and this is therefore replaced over time by other financing, usually from revenue which is known as minimum revenue provision (MRP).
+It is essential the Council is able to meet the costs of borrowing and MRP over the life of the asset. - 5.17 Debt is only a temporary source of finance, since loans and leases must be repaid, and this is therefore replaced over time by other financing, usually from revenue which is known as MRP.
 More information is available in the Council's Minimum Revenue Provision Strategy.
 Alternatively, proceeds from selling capital assets (known as capital receipts) may be used to replace debt finance.
 Planned MRP and use of capital receipts are as follows and future years are available in Appendix C.

-2022/23 Actual 2023/24 Forecast 2024/25 Actual Minimum revenue provision (MRP) - General Fund 1.8 1.8 2.2 Minimum revenue provision (MRP) - HRA 1.2 1.2 1.3
+2022/23 Actual 2023/24 Forecast 2024/25 Actual Minimum revenue provision (MRP) - General Fund 1.4 1.4 1.6 Minimum revenue provision (MRP) - HRA 1.2 1.6 1.3 Capital receipts 0.0 0.0 0.0 TOTAL 2.6 3.0 2.9